Generating HAR files and analyzing web requests

 JavaScript Issues

-Apple have put together a Using the Error Console guide that will detail how to find JavaScript errors.
+Apple has put together a Using the Error Console guide detailing how to find JavaScript errors.

 Network Issues

-Take a look through the Safari Web Inspector Guide documentation and follow the details there to look for any network errors.
-The HTTP/1.1 Status Codes is an excellent resource for identifying what those HTTP status codes mean.
+Please look through the Safari Web Inspector Guide documentation and follow the details to look for any network errors.
+The HTTP/1.1 Status Codes page is an excellent resource for identifying what those HTTP status codes mean.

 Providing HAR file to Support